 No two restaurants are alike.
 There is no definitive formula.
 You have to use information that is available and exercise reasonable expectations of the outcome.
 For fast food, the skills are different than an upper end restaurant.
 In the nicer eateries, labor costs are driven by the knowledge level of the staff.
 There are Executive Chefs, Sous-Chefs, Line Chefs, and Pastry Chefs.
 These are not minimum wage folks; they have formal education to substantiate their knowledge.

-So getting back to the issue at hand, how do you control the costs of labor?
+Getting back to the issue at hand, how do you control the costs of labor?
 Well, remember the mathematical formula, it is time multiplied by labor rate equals the total cost.
 If you have higher skilled folks prepping and serving food, then it doesn’t take long for the costs to get out of control.
-So you have to control both elements of the formula.
-So here are the essential aspects to control:
+You have to control both elements of the formula.
+Here are the essential aspects to control:

 Type of labor needed

 - Pulling from the best labor pools to meet this goal